Mockbuster: Other

 Mockbusters are low budget, and their revenue is based entirely on the sales of their DVDs.
 Low budgets also mean that directors need to think of creative yet cheap ways to achieve the endings that they desire.
 For example, Snakes on a Train capitalized on the Internet hype surrounding Snakes on a Plane.
 Consumers wanted what they saw.
 Latt said, "With only four days left of shooting my partner called and said everyone is really excited about Snakes on a Train, but they're more excited about the poster, which showed a snake swallowing a train.
 It was meant to be, you know, metaphorical.
 But the buyers wanted it, so I was given the mandate that the ending had to have the snake eat the train."
 At the same time, another representative of Asylum, David Rimawi, says that while a handful of their films do have "artistic elements", that's just not something they're concerned with.
 The Asylum does not claim to be an "artsy" production house.

 Released by The Asylum in 2015, Avengers Grimm is a mockbuster hybrid of Avengers: Age of Ultron and Once Upon a Time.
 Released in 2018, Tomb Invader is a mockbuster based on the Tomb Raider series.

+In 2026 The Asylum released New Toy Story—a mockbuster based on the Toy Story franchise—ahead of Toy Story 5.
+New Toy Story was the studio's first film made primarily using generative AI, which led to controversy and criticism for its visuals.

 Soundalike titling

+Originality is not a big concern to these productions.
+In fact, they often thrive on video consumers’ associating them with previous high-profile hits.
+The Eric Roberts action drama "Freefall," for example, takes its cue from "Cliffhanger" while the title of the Judd Nelson thriller "Flinch" is more than coincidentally reminiscent of "Blink."